The best free family activities in Timaru District

-If you’re still full of pep after the pools, then you might want to check out one of Timaru’s many cycle tracks.
+You might want to check out one of Timaru’s many cycle tracks.

 You can hire a bike locally from The Cyclery if you haven’t got your own set of wheels.
 Or grab your bike and head to Centennial Park on Otipua Road.
 It’ll take five minutes in the car and about 15 minutes to bike there.

 The park is huge – and has enough tracks to keep you busy for hours.
-(It's free).

 It’s probably time to head indoors after all that outdoor activity.
 The Aigantighe Art Gallery is a great place to check out.